xeor/dockerfiles/nginx-proxy-multi/README.md

 # The other containers with web resources #
 To add a virtual host, just add VIRTUAL_HOST as an environment variables to the containers you want shared and the proxy will detect them and start sending traffic to them if the domain matches..

-# create self-signed certificates #
+# ssl certificates #

-cd certificates
+* cd certificates
-openssl genrsa -out server.key 2048
+* openssl genrsa -out server.key 2048
-openssl req -new -key server.key -out server.csr openssl x509 -req -days 1825 -in server.csr -signkey server.key -out server.crt
+* openssl req -new -key server.key -out server.csr
+* // submit server.csr to a certificate authority and they will probably send you a .pem bundle back.
+* // Rename the .pem to server.pem and put it in the same directory